The resolution property holds away from codimension three

 This is known for schemes but is nontrivial for algebraic spaces.
-This yields the main theorem and we conclude by showing one may remove the reducedness hypothesis when working over a field of positive characteristic. \\\\ \textbf{Acknowledgments} We would like to thank Jack Hall, David Rydh, and Jarod Alper for many useful discussions.
-This research in the framework of the research training group GRK 2240: Algebro-geometric Methods in Algebra, Arithmetic and Topology, which is funded by the Deutsche Forschungsgemeinschaft.
+This yields the main theorem and we conclude by showing one may remove the reducedness hypothesis when working over a field of positive characteristic. \\\\ \textbf{Acknowledgments} We would like to thank Jarod Alper, Jack Hall, Laurent Moret-Bailly, David Rydh, and Wilberd van der Kallen for useful discussions and comments.
+This research was done in the framework of the research training group GRK 2240: Algebro-geometric Methods in Algebra, Arithmetic and Topology, which is funded by the Deutsche Forschungsgemeinschaft.
 The first author was also supported by the Swedish Research Council under grant no. 2016-06596 while he was in residence at Institut Mittag-Leffler in Djursholm, Sweden during the Fall of 2021. \\\\ \textbf{Notation and conventions} We briefly recall the definition of an \emph{algebraic space} $X$ and some associated notions: points, local rings, and the topological space associated to $X$.
 A functor $X: \Sch_{S}^{\text{op}} \to \Set$ is called an \emph{algebraic space} if $X$ is a sheaf on the big fppf site $S_{\text{fppf}}$, the diagonal $\Delta_S: X \to X \times_S X$ is representable by schemes, and there is a surjective \'etale morphism $U \to X$ where $U$ is a scheme.